Nagasaki Deep Dive: Things to Do, Places to Stay, and Where to Wander

 A Portal to the Past: The Historic Heart

 Nagasaki’s history is heavy, but it is also a story of incredible resilience.
-These spots are essential for understanding the city’s soul.
+To truly process what happened here, I recommend visiting the main sites of the Urakami district in this order.

-• Hypocenter Park: A short walk from the museum, this marks the exact spot where the bomb exploded.
-It is marked by a solemn black stone pillar and a fragment of the original cathedral wall.
+A short walk from the museum, this marks the exact spot where the bomb exploded.
+It is marked by a simple black stone pillar and a fragment of the original cathedral wall that was moved here after the blast.
 It is a very still, heavy place that feels like the emotional heart of the city.

-• The Peace Park (Heiwa Koen): Just across the street, this vast, open plaza is home to the iconic 10-meter-tall Peace Statue and the Fountain of Peace.
-While the museum is about the past, this park is about the future—it’s filled with monuments donated from around the world as a plea for global peace.
+While the museum looks at the past, this vast, open plaza looks toward the future.
+It’s home to the iconic 10-meter-tall Peace Statue and the Fountain of Peace, and is filled with monuments donated from around the world as a collective plea for global peace.

 Standing defiantly in the middle of a quiet residential street, this stone gate was snapped in half by the blast, leaving only a single pillar standing.
-It is a powerful visual reminder of the explosion’s force; walking beneath it feels different than seeing an exhibit—it’s a living piece of the city that refused to fall.
+Walking beneath it feels different than seeing an exhibit; it’s a living piece of the city that refused to fall.

 The iconic blue Peace Statue in Nagasaki Peace Park under a clear sky, reflecting in the fountain pool below.